openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/17_experimental.rst

    class method overloading

-An example of functions distinguishable by signatures is shown below:
+The example below is of functions distinguishable by signatures:

 .. code-block:: typescript
    :linenos: